dpranke/pyfloyd/docs/grammar.md

 * `atoi(s:str): int`<br>
-  Returns the numeric (integral) equivalent of the string value where the string matches either a floating-point number or a hexadecimal number.
+  Returns the numeric (integral) equivalent of the string value where the string is a series of decimal digits (and an optional leading '-').

 * `atof(s:str): float`<br>
   Returns the numeric equivalent of the string value, where the